termehs/netropy/README.md

 ## Variable Domains and Data Editing

-A requirement for the applicability of entropy tools is the specification of a discrete variables with finite range spaces on the same domain: either node attributes/vertex variables, edges/dyad variables or triad variables.
+A requirement for the applicability of these entropy tools is the specification of discrete variables with finite range spaces on the same
+domain: either node attributes/vertex variables, edges/dyad variables or triad variables.
 These can be either observed or transformed as shown in the following using the above example data set.

 We have 8 vertex variables with 71 observations, two of which (`years` and `age`) are numerical and needs categorization based on their